ahmed-alic/microblog-testing/README.md

 - HTML coverage reports are generated in the `htmlcov` directory
 - Coverage is measured using pytest-cov
-- Areas needing coverage improvement are documented
+- Areas needing coverage improvement are documented in the project report

-For detailed coverage analysis, see [COVERAGE_REPORT.md](COVERAGE_REPORT.md).

 ### Security Analysis